BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 ###### [Breaking down Bitcoin: A UX Design Case Study](https://medium.com/@ngqunzhao/breaking-down-bitcoin-a-ux-design-case-study-7fdefbe7e1b8)

-*This is a documentation of a UX redesign of Coinhako, a cryptocurrency trading and digital wallet app.
-For my capstone project at General Assembly, Ng Qun Zhao worked with team of 3 UX designers to deliver a redesign of Coinhako’s app platform over a period of two weeks.
-As the team leader and lead UX Researcher, Zhao set out to craft a new and improved user experience and interface, and achieve the company’s business goals of higher user engagement.*
+*Documentation of the user research, redesign and testing process of Coinhako, a cryptocurrency trading and digital wallet app.*

 Published in October 2019 by Ng Qun Zhao.